lucacrippa88/watson-telegram-bot/README.md

 #### Step 4 - Use Telegram nodes
 - Add the "Telegram receiver" node
 - Then, add the bot created by inserting the name and the token received from \@BotFather by clicking on the pencil icon
+- Setup the switch node: first output should be set == "photo", second == "voice" (to be check), third to otherwise.

 <img src="img/start.png" width="250">